carrot-garden/carrot-nexus/carrot-nexus-aws-s3-publish-plugin/readme.md

 at com.amazonaws.http.AmazonHttpClient.handleErrorRespon..
 ```

-enable plugin and try to upload artifact via nexus gui;
+enable plug-in and try to upload artifact via nexus gui;

-if you receive the following message, your amazon credentials are incorrect:
+if you receive the message similar to the following,
+your amazon credentials are likely incorrect:

 ![upload error]
 (https://raw.github.com/carrot-garden/carrot-nexus/master/carrot-nexus-aws-s3-publish-plugin/doc/readme-02.png)